Hermitian Yang-Mills connections on pullback bundles: The semistable case

 The existence of an approximate solution up to order $q-\frac{1}{2}$ follows a very similar strategy as in the stable case.
-For this we need to understand the leading order term of the expansion of the linearised operator. \begin{proposition} Let $\Delta_k $ denote the Laplace operator associated to $\omega_k$ and the Chern connection of $(h, \pi^*\delb_{\lambda k^{-\frac{q-1}{2}}}),$ for some $\lambda >0$, and where $q \geq 2$.
+For this we need to understand the leading order term of the expansion of the linearised operator. \begin{proposition} Let $\Delta_k $ denote the Laplace operator associated to $\omega_k$ and the Chern connection of $(h, \pi^*\delb_{\lambda k^{-\frac{q-1}{2}}}),$ for some real constant $\lambda >0$ and integer $q \geq 2$.
 Then